shizukachan/atelier_pak_decrypt/README.md

 **BACK UP ALL GAME ARCHIVES AND FOLDERS BEFORE RUNNING ANY OF THE UNPACKERS**

-The decrypter/unarchiver will extract files to the current directory, and if files/directories already exist, they will be overwritten.
-Furthermore, it will be difficult to tell original from unpacked files.
+The decrypter/unarchiver will extract files to the current directory, and if files/directories already exist, they **will be overwritten**.
+Furthermore, if files or directories already exist, it will be **difficult to tell original from unpacked files**.

 This is a console mode program, so you'll have to open a `cmd` window and switch to the proper directory.
 To unpack an archive to the current directory, use `a17_decrypt PACK00.pak` or `a18_decrypt PACK00.pak`, where PACK00.pak is the archive you wish to unpack.